DrewDeMo/career-coach/PROGRESS.md

 - ✅ **Entity extraction system** - Automatic detection of skills, goals, projects, challenges, achievements
 - ✅ **Suggestions workflow** - Review, accept, or dismiss extracted information
 - ✅ **Profile management** - View and edit all career data with delete functionality
+- ✅ **Dashboard** - Career statistics, progress tracking, and visual analytics
 - ✅ Clean, minimal UI with responsive design

 **Next Priorities:**
-- Dashboard with career insights and analytics
-- Visual progress tracking
-- Advanced entity extraction improvements
+- Advanced analytics with more detailed charts
+- Search and filter for projects and coworkers
+- Data export functionality

 **Running on**: `localhost:3000`
 **Database**: Supabase (configured and connected)